Reza Aslan is a theologian. He makes videos for CNN on what he wants to share with the world about obscure religious practices that he researches.

 Our faith is actually called Sanatana Dharma.
 In some languages – like Spanish – they don’t ask “What is your name?” but rather “What do they call you?”
 ‘Hinduism’ is what other people call Sanatana Dharma.
 That’s fine.
 It’s shorter.

 Shiva is a Hindu god.
-He is the same as the Greek Dionysus.
+He is the same as the Greek god Dionysus.
 Dionysus = Dios of Nysa, Nysa being a place near Jalalabad in Afghanistan.
-He is also the same as Bacchus.
+He is also the same as the Roman Bacchus.
 I don’t know if these are established facts; I’m quoting from ‘A Brief History of India’ by the historian Alain Daniélou that I read a few years ago.

 Every religion has mythology and rituals that don’t make sense to the rest of the world.
 I don’t snigger when my Catholic friends take the holy communion and refer to the tiny piece of bread as the body of Christ and the sip of wine as the blood of Jesus.
 It is a ritual that is meaningful to them.
 Would I ridicule it as mental cannibalism?
 Certainly not.
 A religion is much more than its mythology, rituals and iconography.